-Detecting cervical cancer in its initial stages allows treatment to begin sooner and increases chances of survival - in some cases by nearly ninety-five percent.
+Detecting cervical cancer in its initial stages allows treatment to begin sooner and increases chances of survival.
 However, symptoms of the disease are not always evident early, making detection challenging.

-Cervical cancer, which is the fourth most common cancer type in women globally, is caused by the Human Papilloma Virus (HPV), which is a common sexually transmitted infection (STI) seen in men and women.
+Cervical cancer, which is the fourth most common cancer type in women globally, is caused by the Human Papilloma Virus (HPV), which is a common sexually transmitted infection (STI) seen in women and men.
 Most HPV infections present no symptoms and disappear naturally overtime.
-However, several genotypes like HPV16 and 18 have associated with cervical cancer development.
+However, several genotypes like HPV16 and HPV18 are associated with cervical cancer development.

 These past few years, Novosanis has invested in gathering scientific data on the detection of HPV in first-void urine collected using our Colli-Pee device.

-A first-void urine sample can easily be taken at home by women.
+Women can take the first-void urine sample easily at home.
 HPV testing on first-void urine collected through Colli-Pee could significantly increase participation in cervical cancer screening programs.

 This new approach could be game-changing in the way cervical cancer is diagnosed in the future.